conuko/Quote-Generator/README.md

 # Quote-Generator

-Small App to create famous quotes randomly and optionally share them on twitter.
+Small App that uses an API to create famous quotes randomly.
+If you like a quote you can share it directly on twitter.

 Created with Vanilla JavaScript, HTML and CSS.